gayverjr/opencap/docs/index.rst

 to expose C++ classes and methods, allowing calculations to be driven within a Python interpreter.

-PyOpenCAP is currently capable of processing quantum chemistry data in order to perform 'perturbative'/'projected' complex absorbing potential calculations on metastable electronic states.
+PyOpenCAP is currently capable of processing quantum chemistry data in order to perform 'projected' complex absorbing potential calculations on metastable electronic states.
 These calculations are able to extract resonance position and width at the cost of a single bound-state electronic structure calculation.

-To get started, please see our :ref:`tutorial <tutorial>`.
+To get started, please see our :ref:`Getting Started <getting_started>` page.

 If you have questions or need support, please open an issue on GitHub, or contact us directly at gayverjr@bu.edu.